jkalev/jekyll-now/about.md

 present/ rancher with a camera

-past/ practiced architecture and planning for over 20 years.
+past/ practiced architecture for 20 years.

 interests/ cultural landscape, public land use conflict, visual analysis.